Traders (video game)

 Traders is a business simulation game with a science fiction setting.
 It was created by André Wüthrich and published by Merit software in 1991.
-Traders was inspired by M.U.L.E. and was released for DOS, Atari ST and Amiga home computers.
-Up to four players control characters, aliens known as Plubbers, make the most money in a commercial competition.
+Traders was inspired by the 1983 video game M.U.L.E. and was released for MS-DOS, Atari ST, and Amiga.
+Up to four players control characters, aliens known as Plubbers, attempting to make the most money in a commercial competition.
 Players grow fields, sell products, and raid other players.